-This trial is partially funded by the British Heart Foundation, sponsored by Imperial College London, and is expected to start in the first half of 2014.
+This ongoing trial is partially funded by the British Heart Foundation and is sponsored by Imperial College London.
 We are providing investigational medicinal product and some financial support.
 It is not a required trial by any regulatory authorities; however, it could potentially serve as a proof-of-concept trial to support the use of MYDICAR to wean patients off of an LVAD.
 The use of these devices present a host of risk factors for the patient, such as increased risk of thrombosis and infections, and these devices do not last for long periods of time.
 Given that the circulatory system of a patient with an LVAD is dependent on these devices, device failure usually translates to a catastrophic event for the patient.
 The primary objectives of the SERCA2a-LVAD trial are to determine (1) the safety and feasibility of using MYDICAR to treat heart failure patients who have an LVAD, (2) how well MYDICAR delivers the gene for SERCA2a to heart cells and (3) what impact circulating NAbs to AAV1 have on the ability of MYDICAR to deliver the SERCA2a gene to heart muscle cells.
 This trial is expected to enroll approximately 24 patients in the United Kingdom with varying levels of circulating NAbs to AAV1, 16 of whom will be treated with MYDICAR and eight with placebo.
 Six months post-treatment, all patients will undergo a heart biopsy for collection of tissue to determine the presence of the SERCA2a gene.
 In addition, safety data and changes in LV function will be collected and analyzed.
+As of March 11, 2015, there were five subjects enrolled in this study.